jchap-uwf/BinPackingProblem/README.md

 permutation, pack them one by one into bins, start a new bin when last bin is full.
 Use the number of bins to select the best result.

-### Documentation
-Make a ``user manual`` to instruct user to use your program.
-Include instruction on how to compile the program, how to make input file, how to run the program and how to understand the output.

-Make a document containing the UML class diagram for this project.
-You can draw using free software or online services like draw.io, plantUML or Dia.
-To simplify your work, no need to include relationships (arrows) for the diagrams.
-Just list classes.
-Here is a good [Tutorial](https://www.visual-paradigm.com/guide/uml-unified-modeling-language/uml-class-diagram-tutorial/).

-## Requirements

-- **Functionality Required**:
-  * Implementation of the bin packing problem.
-  * Implement both online and offline versions of the approximation algorithms.
-  * Include the brute-force algorithm as the baseline.

-- **Main driver for input/output**:
-  * Read from a file named ``items.txt`` for item sizes.
-  * Display for the results, showcasing the number of bins used by each algorithm and the specific bin content.

-- **Documentation**:
-  * A User's manual describing how to set up and run the program.
-Make it a file named ``manual.pdf``.
-  * UML diagrams reflecting the final layout of the program.
-Put the diagrams in a file named ``uml.pdf``.
-  * You can use other formats including ``.txt``, ``.md``, ``.docx``, and ``.rtf``.

-- **Modular Design**:
-  * The program should be designed in a modular fashion, separating functionalities like various algorithm implementations, result display, etc., into distinct classes or functions.

-- **Makefile**:
-  * Include a makefile to ensure easy compilation and execution of the project.
-    This makefile should be designed to work in a Linux environment (SSH server, WSL, CodeSpaces, etc.).
-It should allow the ``make`` command to compile an executable called ``main`` to run the main logic and reproduce the sample run.

-- **Pass provided tests**
-  * ``make -f test.mk make-main`` will test if your ``make`` command run will compile a ``main`` executable.
-  * ``make -f test.mk test-run`` will test if your ``./main`` will run without errors.
-  * ``make -f test.mk check-outputs`` will test if your ``./main`` run will generate correct outputs.
-There four sub-cases tested under that.
-You can read the [test.mk](test.mk) file to see what are they if you want to test outputs partially.

-- **Use provided files**
-  * **Never modify any of the provided files!** The only exception is when a starting framework is provided for you finish.
-You will always see explicit instruction if modification of any file is required!

 ## Implementation Hints
 - **Order of implementation**